The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Prehistoric-looking rock formations at Silfurberg

-Helgustaðanáma mine in East Iceland is the best-known Icelandic spar mine, which used to be a valuable export for Icelanders.
+Helgustaðanáma mine in East Iceland is the best-known Icelandic spar mine, and was once a valuable export for Icelanders.

 Kögunarhóll opposite the road from Mt.
 Ingólfsfjall